 “For your strategic enrollment management efforts to bear fruit, you need to ensure all teams are on board and prepared to do their part,” Monica says.

-Sales doesn’t need to be a dirty word.
+“Sales” doesn’t need to be a dirty word.
 In fact, it’s much better if you embrace proven sales tactics as part of your admissions strategies.
 These 15 techniques will help boost your numbers.
 And they’ll also help you build better relationships with prospective and existing students’ families, too.
 Sales strategies can help you take your families from accepted to enrolled.